Graduate Program Application Instructions

 - Transcripts: scanned unofficial transcripts should be uploaded to your online application.
 Please include transcripts from all schools where you received college credit.
 Please upload your transcripts in the “Academic History” section of the application.

-- GRE scores: a copy of your GRE Test Taker Score Report from the ETS website can be uploaded to your online application.
+- GRE scores: [SUSPENDED DURING THE COVID PANDEMIC) a copy of your GRE Test Taker Score Report from the ETS website can be uploaded to your online application.
 Simply save your score report as a PDF and upload the PDF in the “Academic History” section of the application as if it were an additional transcript.

 - TOEFL scores (international applicants only): a copy of your TOEFL Test Taker Score Report from the ETS website can be uploaded to your application.
 Simply save your score report as a PDF and upload the PDF in the “Academic History” section of the application as if it were an additional transcript.